Mon-Sat 8am to 10pm

 • Bending your blade back and forth will destroy your blade.

 • Clean the blade.

 • Make sure you are wiping fingerprints off after people touch the blade, to eliminate staining.

-(not soaked) oil to it.
+a light (not soaked) oil to it.
 Any type of oil like 3 in 1 will do.
-You can do this by putting a little bit of oil on a soft cloth and then
+You can do this by putting a little bit of oil on a soft cloth

 If Your Blade Has Already Started to Rust, do the Following:

 • Using a 180 grit sanding sponge, lightly sand

 • Wipe any excess off with a rag.

 • You can use a belt sander with